Next Grimsby Town Manager Betting Odds

 Who Could Be The Next Manager Of Grimsby Town

 We may get some clues before a market is created when we look back at previous Grimsby appointments and the odds on offer.
-The following managers were all quoted when a previous managerial change took place at Grimsby.
+The following managers were all quoted when a previous managerial change took place at Grimsby in the autumn of 2023.

 Image: rex features